nandagastya/AppIdentifier/README.md

 ## 🔍 How It Works (No Voodoo)
 Under the hood, the app loops through a list of popular URL schemes (like instagram://, spotify://, etc.) and asks:

-“Yo, iOS — can I open this?”
+“Yo, iOS can I open this?”

-If the answer’s yes — boom, that app is on your phone.
+If the answer’s yes, boom, that app is on your phone.
-If no — we skip it.
+If no, we skip it.

 Simple.
 Slick.
 Safe. ✅